alanesq/CameraWifiMotion/readme.txt

   ESP32_mail_client, ESP_wifimanager and Time.

-The last 12 images captured are stored in the onboard Spiffs memory and these can be viewed on the web page this device generates.
-If you install a sd card it will store all captured images on it along with a text file with the date and time the image was captured.
-It has the ability to capture images at a higher resolution but will not be able to store 10 images if you set the highest (although I think the device struggles with the higher resolution images?).
+The last 11 images captured are stored in the onboard Spiffs memory and these can be viewed on the web page this device generates.
+If you install a sd card it will store all captured images on it.
+It has the ability to capture images at a higher resolution but will not be able to store 11 images (also it may become unstable as it seems to struggle with the amount of data being processed in my experience).

 It uses WifiManager so first time the ESP starts it will create an access point "ESPCamera" which you need to connect to in order to enter your wifi details.
              default password = "12345678"   (note-it may not work if anything other than 8 characters long for some reason?)